anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This allows the MASA to verify the proximity of the pledge and registrar, facilitating a decision to assign the pledge to that domain owner.
 In BRSKI, the TLS connection is considered provisional until the pledge receives the voucher.

-In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and MUST accept the registrar EE certificate provisionally until it receives the voucher as described in {{voucher}}.
+In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and MUST accept the registrar LDevID certificate provisionally until it receives the voucher as described in {{voucher}}.
-In a similar fashion, the pledge MUST accept the Registrar-Agent EE certificate provisionally.
+In a similar fashion, the pledge MUST accept the Registrar-Agent LDevID certificate provisionally.
 See also {{Section 5 of !RFC8995}} on "provisional state".

-For asserting agent-proximity, the Registrar-Agent EE certificate MUST be an LDevID certificate signed by the domain owner.
+For asserting agent-proximity, the Registrar-Agent LDevID certificate MUST belong the same domain as the registrar LDevID certificate, i.e., MUST possess a common domain trust anchor.
 Akin to the proximity assertion in the BRSKI case, the agent-proximity provides pledge proximity evidence to the MASA.
 But additionally, agent-proximity allows the domain registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent, to which the registrar is connected to.

-The provisioning of the Registrar-Agent LDevID certificate is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means such as configuration.
-It is recommended to use short lived Registrar-Agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.